Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

-- adding instructions
+- scaffolds for each instruction as defaults

-  - ability to add thermocycle templates
+- thermocycle
-  - scaffolds for each instruction as defaults?
+  - template clean up

-- thermocycle template clean up
+  - ability to add steps

 - json editor
   - have a save so that model doesn't reposition cursor, but still validate each key